matsest/bicep-registry-demo/1-registry/README.md

 For the first principal we're going to assign it the [AcrPush](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpush) role on the registry.
 For the second we're going to assign in the [AcrPull](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpull) role on the registry, in addition to [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) on the workload resource group.

+> :bulb: This would typically be setup with more than one repository and subscription, where one repository is the source of the modules (with push permissions) and the others would act as workload deployment repositories and deploy to other subscriptions.
+Since we're mimicking this behaviour within one repository and subscription we're setting up two environments, two resource groups and two service principals to demonstrate the principle of least privilege.

 1. Create service principals and role assignments

 ```powershell